geky/aWsm/README.md

 ./install_deb.sh
 ```

-The compiler can now be run via `silverfish`
+The compiler can now be run via `awsm`

 The tests can run with